Mews Glossary for Open API users

 Services can have a service fee, and can also have associated [Products](#Product).
 All [Products](#Product) are linked to Services.
 Some [Products](#Product) are bundled with a Service when the [Reservation](#Reservation) is made, according to configured [Product Rules](#ProductRule), this is called a [Package](#Package).

-You can read more about the relationship between services and products in Understanding servicesarrow-up-right.
+You can read more about the relationship between services and products in [Understanding services](https://help.mews.com/s/article/understanding-services?language=en_US).

 A Service Order is an [Order](#Order) made against a [Service](#Service).
 An [Order](#Order) made against a [Bookable Service](#BookableService) is known as a [Reservation](#Reservation).
 Thus a [Reservation](#Reservation) is a type of Service Order.